 Get outdoors!
 Enjoy Coquitlam parks and trails while physically distancing safely.
 There’s lots you can do in your own backyard too!
 Here you’ll find tips and guides, gardening, backyard ideas and more.

-Is Winter Currant blooming in your garden?
-Let us know by tagging #coquitlaminbloom on social media.
+What's blooming in your fall garden?
+Let us know by tagging #CoquitlaminBloom on social media.

 Common Name: Bigleaf Maple